Reel Injun: Interviews

 Interview subjects include Sacheen Littlefeather, Zacharias Kunuk, Clint Eastwood, Adam Beach, Jim Jarmusch, Robbie Robertson, Russell Means, Wes Studi, and scholars Angela Aleiss and Melinda Micco, and film critic Jesse Wente.

 Locations

 The documentary is partly structured as a road movie, with Diamond visiting locations across the United States as well as the Canadian North.
-In the U.S., he is traveling by "rez car," a broken down automobile often used on Indian Reservations, as demonstrated in Reel Injun with a sequence from the film Smoke Signals.
+In the U.S., he is traveling by "rez car," a broken down automobile often used on Indian reserves, as demonstrated in Reel Injun with a sequence from the film Smoke Signals.
 Locations visited include the Black Hills of South Dakota and Wounded Knee, Camp Nominigue, the Crow Agency in Montana as well as Monument Valley.

 Release

 In Canada, the film had its world premiere at the Toronto International Film Festival in September 2009, followed by screenings at the ImagineNATIVE Film + Media Arts Festival.
 Reel Injun began a limited release at theaters in Toronto and Vancouver; it debuted on television on CBC News Network's The Passionate Eye series on March 28, 2010.
 Reel Injun had its local Montreal premiere at the International Festival of Films on Art, followed by a commercial run at the Cinema du Parc.

 In the United States, the film premiered at the SXSW festival in March 2009.
 It aired on November 2, 2010 on the PBS series Independent Lens.
 It was screened at the Museum of Modern Art from June 14 to 20, 2010.